 Currently, the materials are only available in English.
 However, our content is published with a CC BY license so you can translate it to any language you wish as long as you credit the authors for the original creation.
 Learn more about our license here.

 The materials needed for the curriculum are listed on the site in the Teacher Guide.
 To find them, go to im.openupresources.org, select your grade, log in, and select “Course Guide.”
 Next, click the “About These Materials” option on the left and scroll up.

 You also might be interested in our math kits – they provide the materials so that you can spend your time planning instruction rather than gathering materials.
 You can find lists of the included materials here.
 If you’re interested in the math kits, ask for information about our pricing.

 Our program comes complete with:

 Our beta release is currently in progress, and we’re not able to accept any more pilot districts at this time.
-However, we’d love for you to pilot sample units of the curriculum in 2019, most likely at the beginning of January.
-We’ll share updates as the timing for high school samples becomes clear.
+However, we’d love for you to pilot sample units of the curriculum when they become available.
+Contact us to express your interest, and we’ll share updates as the timing for high school samples becomes clear.